 Studying abroad is an exciting way to see and explore the world, but it can be an expensive way to do so.
-Many students find themselves short of cash and feel the need to take on a job to help them finance their daily expenses.
+Many students find themselves short of cash and feel the need to take on a job to help them make money while studying.

 Do you want to reduce your chances of struggling if you do have the chance to study abroad?
 If your answer is yes, read on to find out easy ways to supplement your income while studying outside your home country: